pydata/xarray/doc/io.rst

         xray.open_mfdataset('my/files/*.nc')

-    This function will automatically concatenate and merge dataset into one in the simple cases that it understands (see :py:func:`~xray.auto_combine` for the full disclaimer).
-For more on using dask arrays with xray, see :doc:`dask`.
+    This function automatically concatenates and merges into a single xray datasets.
+    For more details, see :ref:`dask.io`.

 .. _dask: http://dask.pydata.org